Skip to main content

 As we age, new health challenges can arise and strength can decline.
 Physical therapy helps improve function, encourage activity, and prevent injuries — empowering older adults to maintain independence and a high quality of life.

-Living a full, independent life often means staying active and confident, but for many older adults, the fear of falling — or even a fall itself — can significantly diminish their quality of life, leading to injury or a loss of independence.
+Living a full, independent life often means staying active and confident, but for many older adults, the minor aches and pains or the fear of falling or a past fall can significantly diminish their quality of life, leading to less participation in activities they enjoy, injury, or a loss of independence.
 Physical therapy can improve balance, muscle strength, and endurance can help to reduce the risk for falls.

-Beyond falls, the challenges of frailty — which can leave muscles weak and energy low — and the impact of stroke or chronic disease, can severely limit movement and function, and threaten independence.
+Beyond falls, the challenges of muscle weakness and low energy or the impact of stroke or chronic disease, can severely limit movement and function, and threaten independence.
 Physical therapists and physical therapist assistants help improve strength, flexibility, balance, and aerobic capacity (ability of the heart and lungs to get oxygen to muscles).

 How Physical Therapy Helps Older Adults Thrive